 We are replacing Volunteer Park’s aging and dilapidated stage with a new, state-of the-art Amphitheater.
 In 2016 we completed a year-long, community-wide feasibility study which gathered input from performance companies, community groups, park users, and neighbors to help guide the new design, funded by Department of Neighborhoods.
 They have now awarded us a second grant to begin Phase II: Concept Design.
+Project consultants ORA Architects and Walker Macy Landscape Architects are working with Seattle Parks & Recreation, Seattle Landmarks Board, and Friends of Seattle’s Olmsted Parks to create an approved concept design ready for presentation at a public meeting on August 31, 2016.

 - Download the feasibility study: VPT Amphitheater Project FINAL REPORT